-Stephen Blake, ecologist, on the powerful memories of elephants
+Stephen Blake, on the memories of elephants

-Today – a question from Sara of the Alpha-Omega British School in Spain.
+Today, Stephen Blake answers a question from Sara of the Alpha-Omega British School in Spain.

 Sara: Do elephants have good memories?